 - 2016: The company donates $30,000 in scholarships to LaGuardia Community College.

-- 2026: The Halal Guys operates more than 100 locations across five countries, with the original Manhattan carts still running.
+- 2026: The Halal Guys operates more than 100 locations across five countries, with the original New York City carts still running.

-Because the chain was built on a tight cart menu, vegetarians today are essentially ordering from the same short list the founders served in the 1990s — falafel as the protein, with hummus, baba ganoush, and fries on the side.
-There is no Beyond/Impossible product on the U.S. menu as of 2026 and no plant-based gyro, so the vegetarian playbook here is straightforward rather than expansive.
+The Halal Guys food has always centered on a short cart menu of halal food.
+So vegetarians today order from nearly the same list the founders served in the 1990s: falafel as the protein, with hummus, baba ganoush, and french fries on the side.
+There is no Beyond or Impossible product on the U.S. menu as of 2026 and no plant-based gyro.
+These dishes keep the vegetarian playbook here straightforward rather than expansive.

 The Halal Guys Vegetarian and Vegan Options at a Glance